KTH/devops-course/contributions/feedback/kittyt-axelelm/README.md

 # Feedback
-Feedback on Essay: Role of DevOps in minimizing downtime on applications using Continuous deployment - PR ID: [#1080](https://github.com/KTH/devops-course/pull/1080)
+Feedback on Essay: How to use Jira for agile project managment - PR ID: [#1167](https://github.com/KTH/devops-course/pull/1167)

 ## Members